chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 However, XL Deploy does not share HTTP sessions among nodes.
 If the active XL Deploy node becomes unavailable:

 * All users will effectively be logged out and will lose any work that was not yet persisted to the database.
-* Any deployment or control tasks that were running on the previously active node will need to be manually recovered.
-Previously running tasks will not be automatically visible from the newly active node since this may lead to data corruption in split-brain scenarios.
+* Any deployment or control tasks that were running on the previously active node must be manually recovered.
+Tasks that were previously running will not automatically be visible from the newly active node because this may lead to data corruption in split-brain scenarios.

+## Limitation on satellite usage

+Use of the [satellite module](/xl-deploy/concept/getting-started-with-the-satellite-module.html) with an active/hot-standby installation of XL Deploy is not supported.

 ## Active/Hot-standby setup procedure